-- Understanding of mental health and addiction in adults and the impact of these issues on clients, their families and community. - A non- judgemental approach. - Effective oral and written communication. - Recognising and managing risk in a clinical environment. - Working in an emotionally challenging and changing environment. - Responding to changing demands / priorities / workloads at short notice. - Working in a multi-disciplinary environment. - Being personable and working collaboratively.
+- Understanding of mental health and addiction in adults and the impact of these issues on clients, their families and community. - A non-judgemental approach to addiction and the lifestyle choices of our client group. - Effective oral and written communication. - Recognising and managing risk in a clinical environment. - Working in an emotionally challenging and changing environment. - Responding to changing demands / priorities / workloads at short notice. - Working in a multi-disciplinary environment.